 Test Value box.
 In our example, this will be 58.

 Go to the output window in SPSS to view the results.
 You should see two boxes under the title

 The first box gives some descriptive statistics of the variables in the analysis.
 There are four columns presented:

-- Std.
-Error Mean = Standard error of the mean.
+Std.
+Error Mean– The standard error of the mean.